Cadry's Kitchen

 Eggplant parmesan

-A fancy Italian restaurant dinner can be yours at home in about a half an hour.
 Vegan eggplant parmesan is coated with panko breadcrumbs & spices.
 Then it’s topped with your favorite marinara and vegan mozzarella.

-Stuffed peppers with veggie sausage & rice
+Stuffed peppers with rice

 Stuffed bell pepper half on plate with sauteed kale.

 Air fryer stuffed peppers are filled with rice, veggie sausage, onions, garlic, marinara, and Italian spices.
-A beautiful dinner entrée that’s cozy, comforting, and great with a green vegetable or side salad.

 Vegan taquitos with jackfruit carnitas